tudelft3d/geoit1501.website/src/deliverables/peer-review.md

 1. midterm presentation (asking questions + start a discussion)
 1. their final technical presentation (by asking questions and being critical)

-You can use the "Rubric for final group report/deliverables" as a guide for your review.
+You can use the [Rubric for final group report/deliverables](../grading/work.md) as a guide for your review.

 | team # | reviews | team # |
 |------|-----------|--------|